iamdtang/skaterdav85.github.io/_posts/2019-08-02-handling-foreign-key-attributes-in-an-api-with-ember-data.md

 });
 ```

-Here, there is an attribute for the foreign key `sanctuaryId`.
-This can be used to look up a `sanctuary` model with an `id` of `3`.
+The attribute `sanctuaryId` can then be used to look up a `sanctuary` record with an `id` of `3`.

-Now although this can work, what ends up happening is the need to look up the sanctuary by this attribute in other parts of the app.
+Now although this can work, what ends up happening is the need to look up the `sanctuary` record by this `sanctuaryId` attribute in other parts of the app.

 First, the `store` will need to be injected if the current context doesn't have access to the store.
 Then, something like the following will happen: